ImperialCollegeLondon/pyrealm/docs/source/development/profiling_and_benchmarking.md

 inherently more time-consuming, then the `profiling-database.csv` can be updated to exclude performance targets that are now expected to fail.
-Find the rows in the database for the most recent 5 versions for the failing code and change the `ignore_result` field to `True` if that row sets an unacheivable target for the new code.
+Find the rows in the database for the most recent 5 versions for the failing code and change the `ignore_result` field to `True` if that row sets an unachievable target for the new code.
 You should also provide a brief comment in the `ignore_justification` field to explain which commit is being passed as a result and why.